soyuz108/World-Ambient-Temperature/README.md

 # MentorCruise
- Test projects based on real tasks
+ Test tasks based on real projects (collaboration in progress) :)